 High1 Resort offers state-of-the-art lifts including an automatic reading system for lift passes and a hands-free detection system.
 Nearby attractions include Kangwon Land Casino, trekking routes, a sledding site and a golf course, making it a family-friendly ski resort.

-Bears Town Resort is a great place for a one-day ski or snowboard trip since it is located in Pocheon, just outside of Seoul.
+Bears Town Ski Resort is a great place for a one-day trip since it is located in Pocheon, just outside of Seoul.
 It was the first resort in Korea to adopt the equipment rental system for guests without personal gear to enjoy skiing or snowboarding.
 The resort offers a total of ten slopes with one slope exclusively for experts, two slopes for advanced skiers, three slopes for high intermediate skiers, two slopes for intermediate skiers, and two slopes for beginners.
-The resort is also a popular family destination, thanks to the 400 meter-long sledding hill and lifts.
+The resort is also a popular family destination, thanks to the 400 meter-long sledding hill and convenient lifts.

 Located in Yongin, Gyeonggi-do, the Yangji Pine Resort Ski Valley has six ski lifts, and ten slopes for various skill levels.
 Night skiing is very popular at Yangji Pine Resort as the well-lit slopes give visitors opportunity to enjoy a nighttime skiing experience even past midnight.
 The park also offers a sledding hill for families and ski lessons for all ages, welcoming beginners who are new to the experience.